suyash/geopattern/README.md

 Each pattern has an associated `size`.
 The `FillPainter` class implements `CustomPainter` such that the pattern is repetitively painted across the entire width and height of the canvas.
 However, each `Pattern` has a `paint(Canvas, Offset)` method that can be used to paint on its own.

-There is an example for using a pattern as a background
+There is an example for using a pattern as a background for `SliverAppBar` in `examples/appbar.dart`

 [Demo](https://i.imgur.com/iPj0sMo.mp4)